 - Those designed to collect background information such as the applicant’s name, contact details, VAT registration number etc. These questions collect essential information but do not, normally, form part of the overall assessment process i.e. they are not scored.

 - Those that are designed to collect the information necessary to make a judgement on the ability of the applicant to meet your needs i.e. to assess its suitability, technical capability and financial stability.
 These questions are weighted and scored and an overall weighted score calculated for each applicant.
 The final weighted scores are then used to rank the applicants in order and inform the selection process of which applicants will be invited to submit tenders.

 It is important that any additional questions added to the mandatory standard questions are relevant to the requirement and that the responses received can be assessed in a fair manner.
 Some questions will be very important, for example, those relating to the relevant experience and this will be reflected in the weightings given.
 If you are asking for copies of procedural manuals, you need to consider how you will demonstrate how you have assessed them should the applicant be unhappy with the outcome of their assessment if they do not get through to the next stage and invited to submit tenders.

 Contracting authorities should select from the bank of core and additional module questions contained in the SQ and not deviate from the wording of these questions.
-There will be a limited number of circumstances where an authority may need to deviate from the wording in these questions; however authorities will need to be able to justify the reasons for any variation and from 1 September 2015 report these to the Cabinet Office.
+There will be a limited number of circumstances where an authority may need to deviate from the wording in these questions; however authorities will need to be able to justify the reasons for any variation and report these to the Cabinet Office.

 Contracting authorities are permitted to ask further project specific questions relating to the supplier’s technical and professional ability as part of selection.
 Any questions asked must be relevant and proportionate to the requirement.
 A list of possible topics covering technical and professional ability is set out in Regulation 60 (9) (b) – (k).